OldhamMade/ll/README.md

 `ll` is developed using Github issues and [Kanban][4] (via [Waffle][5]).
 If you would like to request a feature or report a bug, please add a new issue [here](https://github.com/OldhamMade/ll/issues) and we'll do our best to address them.
+Please note that this is not a funded project and fixes will be addressed on a best-effort basis.

 Contributions and pull-requests are always welcome, as is constructive feedback around code structure, hints, tips, etc.

-### Status
+## Status

 - [x] Full file listing
 - [x] File weight colours
 - [x] "Rotting" dates
-- [ ] Git status on entire repos
+- [x] Git status on entire repos
-- [ ] Git status on files within a working tree
+- [x] Git status on files within a working tree

+### Fixes over [`k`][1]

+* [`k`][1] has an odd behaviour; given `pwd` is a git-tracked directory, if you `k somedir` where `somedir` contains git-tracked directories but isn't itself tracked, `k` reports as though it is working inside a work-tree. `ll` reports this as one would expect, as though `pwd` is `somedir`.

+### Future plans

+According to the [`k`][1] source, there are future plans to colorise file permissions.
+If this happens, I plan to bring those changes over.
+If any other enhancements are added, I hope to port those also.

+I'd like to get some additional information into the summary line of the listing; I'm currently reviewing what would be most useful.

 [1]: https://github.com/supercrabtree/k